shakemurasan/okuribito/README.md

 ![okuribito](okuribito_logo.png)

 Okuribito is a gem to judge whether methods should be sent to the heaven :innocent:.
+In other words, it can be used in order to extract the obsolete method.
 Okuribito was named after a japanese movie.

 ## Installation